-Post-Baccalaureate Non-Degree Education Program Leading to a Michigan Endorsement in Early Childhood Education
+Post-Baccalaureate Non-Degree Education Program Leading to a Michigan Endorsement in Early Childhood Education.
 This program is for those who have a bachelor's degree and a valid teacher certificate, and who wish to obtain an endorsement in Early Childhood Education.

-The program includes the following courses: Psychology 204, Developmental Psychology: Child; English 329, Linguistics; or English 531, Language and the Elementary Classroom; Education 536, The Young Child in an Educational Setting; Education 537, Curriculum Theory and Development: Early Childhood Education; Education 539, Current Issues in Early Childhood Education; Education 547, Early Childhood Education Curriculum and Instruction: Field Experience.
+The program includes the following courses: Psychology 204, Developmental Psychology: Child; Education 311, Child Language Development, English 329, Linguistics; or English 335, Language, Grammar, and Writing for the Elementary Classroom; Education 336, The Young Child in an Educational Setting; Education 339, Current Issues in Early Childhood Education; Education 344, Early Childhood Education Curriculum and Instruction: Field Experience.
 Students must also pass the State of Michigan test for this area.

 Application to Calvin College and to this program should be made to the Graduate Office.
-The Advisor for this program is Ms. Yvonne Van Ee.
+The advisor for this program is Ms. Yvonne Van Ee.